German exporters see decline in trade in 2023 - BGA

 BERLIN, Sept 6 (Reuters) - Most German exporters see trade declining or even strongly declining in 2023, the Federation of German Wholesale, Foreign Trade and Services (BGA) said on Wednesday.

+Trade will stagnate at best this year, Jandura said.
+Next year is still difficult to estimate, but at least the first quarter will also be difficult, he added.

-Jandura criticized the European Union Corporate Sustainability Due Diligence, which makes it mandatory for large companies to check whether their suppliers are using child labour or damaging the environment.
+Jandura criticised the European Union Corporate Sustainability Due Diligence, which makes it mandatory for large companies to check whether their suppliers are using child labour or damaging the environment.

 "It will be a burden for our small and medium companies," Jandura said, arguing that it will increase bureaucracy and legal uncertainties.

-He also said the European Union's record in terms of concluding and ratifying new trade agreements is meagre.
+He also said the European Union's record in terms of concluding and ratifying new trade agreements was meagre.

+A trade agreement between the European Union and Mercosur states - Argentina, Brazil Paraguay and Uruguay - has still not been ratified after years of negotiations, and a modernisation of the agreement with Mexico is still pending, he said.

 "In Brussels, a weighty German voice for free trade is missing," Jandura said.
-(Reporting by Maria Martinez; Editing by Nick Macfie)
+(Reporting by Maria Martinez and Christian Kraemer; Editing by Nick Macfie and Alison Williams)